Sunday, June 30, 2024

 Update 7-29-24 Thanks to PCBWAY for getting me more boards to sort the RAP35ACV issues with fit.
 This time around I had luck using 6mm spacing between round (not oval) pads for this jack.
 This isn't the pad spacing found in Switchcraft's datasheet but my footprint for this part seems to work well for holding the jack in place during assembly.
 I also modified pad 1 (ground), making it asymmetrical, to allow for better edge cuts and a better, more flush front panel fit.
 I uploaded the newest gerber and Kicad files to PCBWAY's community page; these updated files incorporate these and a few other minor changes and fixes (here).
 Should be good to go.

-Update 8-1-24: more minor cosmetic fixes/silk screen improvements.
+Update 8-1-24: more minor cosmetic fixes/silk screen improvements uploaded to the PCBWAY Community.
 Have fun!

 OUTTRO: